 Your Part:

-2. You secure the spots by signing the contract(s) and making a non-refundable deposit of $35 per camper.
+2. You secure the spots by signing a contract and making a payment for a non-refundable registration fee of $40 per camper

 4. You give the campers the confirmation information, medical forms, etc.